-BOUNCING THE BALL.
+BOUNCING THE BALL

-36. (i.)
-The field umpire shall bounce the ball in the circle referred to in Law No. 2, Clause (vi.), at the start of each quarter, and after each goal has been kicked.
-The ball shall be in play as soon as it is bounced.

-(ii.)
-The field umpire shall bounce the ball in the following cases:--

-- (a) When he is in doubt as to which player has taken a mark; - (b) When a player who has taken a mark or been given a free kick is unable through accident to take advantage thereof; - (c) When the player kicking off from behind kicks off from outside the kick-off lines.
-The ball shall be bounced at the spot nearest to where the breach took place. - (d) In the case provided for by Law No. 38 (iv.). - (e) In scrimmages. - (f) When having bounced the ball it goes over the goal line, or the behind line, without having been touched by any player.
+- 36. (i) The field umpire shall bounce the ball in the, circle referred to in Law No. 2, Clause (vi), at the start of each quarter, and after each goal has been kicked.
+The ball shall be in play as soon as it is bounced. - (ii) The field umpire shall bounce the ball in the following cases: - - (a) When he is in doubt as to which player has taken a mark. - (b) When a player who has taken a mark or been given a free kick is unable through accident to take advantage thereof. - (c) When the player kicking off from behind, kicks off from outside the kick off lines.
+The ball shall be bounced at the spot nearest to where the breach took place. - (d) In the case provided for by Law No. 38 (iv). - (e) In scrimmages. - (f) When having bounced the ball, it goes over the goal line, or the behind line, without having been touched by any player. - (iii) The ball shall be thrown in as directed in 37 (viii) and 37 (viii (a)) when it is touched by another player in going out of bounds, or when the field umpire is in doubt as to which side kicked or forced or took the ball out of bounds.